lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/3oKIPf3C7HqqYBVcCk" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

 <br>As locals and natives, perhaps we're a little biased here at CoCo as to all the reasons our city is so great, but it doesn't seem hard to understand why digital nomads have chosen and continue to choose Chiang Mai.
 It's got everything you need to live, work, play, and lead your best life.
-And afterall, that's what embarking upon this digital nomad path is all about isn't it?
+And after all, that's what embarking upon this digital nomad path is all about isn't it?
 Having the freedom and the flexibility to design your dream life.&nbsp;

 If you're a newbie nomad, you could do far worse than choose Chiang Mai as base from which to build your business and begin your travels.
 Those who've been around the block (or rather the globe…) a couple times will continue to find tremendous value in the city, whether it be from its amenities or its talented community.